ONSdigital/posie/README.md

 The key endpoint exposes a der format public key and the decrypt endpoint decrypts and returns the POST data it is sent.

-All requests have a json content type.
+All requests have a json content type..